Monster (Myers novel): Plot

 Briggs argues that neither King nor Steve was ever involved in the crime since the only eyewitness to the robbery saw only two men involved, which can be accounted for by Bobo and Cruz alone.
 Though Miss O'Brien seems doubtful of Steve's innocence, she wisely has him distance himself from King.
 Steve appears to know King and Cruz only as remote acquaintances, and Bobo hardly at all.
 Steve testifies that he does not particularly remember where he was on the day of the robbery, but that he certainly was not a participant.
 The defense systematically casts the honesty of Petrocelli's witnesses in doubt.
 Although many of the testimonies contradict, even the most incriminating toward Steve claims only that he acted as a lookout in the first stage of the robbery.

 George Sawicki, Steve's film club mentor, serves as a character witness, proudly defending Steve's moral character.
 Briggs, Miss O'Brien, and Petrocelli finally make their closing statements, before the jury decides on a verdict.
 James King is found guilty, while Steve is found not guilty.
-As Steve moves to hug O'Brien, she turns away, leaving Steve to question why.
+As Steve moves to hug O'Brien, she chills up and turns away, leaving Steve to question why.
 The end of the novel takes place five months after Steve has been cleared of all charges and released from prison.
 Steve has continued his film-making, but his father has moved away, creating a noticeable distance between the two.
-He is still confused as to Miss O'Brien's demeanor at the end of the trial, wondering whether she saw some real Steve or a "monster."
+He is still confused as to Miss O'Brien's demeanor at the end of the trial, wondering what she saw in him that made her turn away.